3v401/HackTheBox/Builder/README.md

 ###Root flag

+There are no available root paths declared.
+Finding the root flag by brutte force is not a correct way to approach it.
+Also we don't know if we have admin privileges (which is very unlikely).
+SO the best way is to mimic that hostname in a container (such as Docker) and explore it.
+If the user left the files in the same way as in the default mode, it is very likely to find them in the same paths too.

+Why a Docker container?

+The hostname `0f52c222a4cc` is likely indicative of a containerized environment, specifically a Docker container.
+It serves as a unique identifier for the container, useful in various scenarios such as system identification, network communication, logging, monitoring, and automation within the context where the environment variable is set.

+So type in google "jenkins docker" and select the jenkins GitHub repository (I read the [documentation](https://www.jenkins.io/doc/book/installing/docker/) and not useful information on how to use it easily found).

 ?Nonetheless, we don' t find any example of how to implement it.
 So let's look on Google " CVE-2024-23897 proof of concept" and you will find the following site: https://github.com/3yujw7njai/CVE-2024-23897?